 If there are no prospective applicants, you can consider increasing the base salary or widening your reach by using multiple job platforms.
 Alternatively, you can settle any competency issues by providing training to an applicant who is a good fit for your company culture.

 It takes a bit of work but finding the right Filipino VA can really take the load off your daily work routine.

 Conclusion: The More You Put in, the More You Get out

 Just like with any kind of business, investing in the right people is essential for success.
-How much you pay your Filipino virtual assistants can have a significant effect on their performance.
+Your decision on how much to pay Filipino virtual assistants can have a significant effect on their performance.
 This will also affect your overall business especially if they handle crucial time-sensitive tasks.